The Muse & I…

 “I want colored pens.”

 “When are you going to get me colored pens?”

 “I NEED colored pens!”

-I’ve been ignoring this all day, because that’s what I do.
+I ignored this, because that’s what I do.
 I ignore impulses to spend money unnecessarily.
-Besides, I hate writing by hand, so why do I NEED colored pens?
+Besides, I hate writing by hand, so why would I NEED colored pens?

 That’s when it hit me, my logical self was explaining away my muse’s request…just like it had taken over the exercises that were supposed to be the foundation for this exercise.

-I asked my muse to do something, but I’d been ignoring her attempts to communicate and refusing to give her the tools she wants–no, I believe her word is NEEDS–in order to carry out the assignment *facepalm*
+I asked my muse to do something, but I’d ignored her attempts to communicate and refused to give her the tools she wanted–no, I believe her word was NEEDed–in order to carry out the assignment *facepalm*